 In other words, banana lovers worldwide are in deep trouble unless we figure out a way to make bananas somehow resistant to Panama Disease.

-Which is where synthetic biology could ride to the rescue.
 In this case, the DNA of the Cavendish banana could be genetically engineered to resist the Panama Disease that the Dutch researchers isolated as the source of a potential banana extinction.
 The fungus attacks the banana by destroying the banana plant’s water-transporting mechanism, causing it to wilt rapidly and die of dehydration.
 So any edits to the banana DNA would need to figure out a way to rehydrate the banana — or prevent the fungus from striking in the first place.

 Of course, the idea of a genetically engineered banana is just conjecture.
 There is no synthetic banana currently available on the marketplace (although researchers have found a way to create bacteria that smells like bananas — yum!).